wngaw/wngaw.github.io/_posts/2019-04-16-logistic-regression.md

 ## Advanced Optimization Algorithms

-Gradient descent is not the only algorithm that can minimize the cost function.
+However, gradient descent is not the only algorithm that can minimize the cost function.
+Other advanced optimization algorithms are:

 - Conjugate gradient
 - BFGS
 - L-BFGS

-Advantages:
-- Do not need to pick learning rate $$\alpha$$
-- Converges faster

-Disadvantages:
-- More complex
+While these advanced algorithms are more complex and difficult to understand, they have the advantages of converging faster and not needing to pick learning rate, $$\alpha$$.

 ## Multiclass Classification